jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

 ## Workflows around executing code

-###  MATTHIAS 9:30-9:45 (15 min): Attaching kernels to multiple documents
+### Attaching kernels to multiple documents (Matthias, 3:15, 15 min)

 1. Executing code in a markdown file using an attached console.
 2. Developing libraries with notebook and Python files attached to same kernel
 3. Reloading modules?
 4. Create terminal, work with terminal next to code file and console.
 Maybe using ipython in terminal.
 5. Attaching a code console to the same kernel as a notebook.

-###  MATTHIAS 9:45-10:10 (15 min) Exercise 2
+### Exercise 2 (Matthias, 3:30, 15 min)

 - binding multiple documents to the same kernel
   - New Console for Notebook
   - Markdown file + console workflow
-    - Python code file + console workflow
+  - Python code file + console workflow (notice the completions in the python code file!)
   - Open a notebook in classic notebook, modify, save and reopen in Lab.

-###  10:10-10:25 (15min)  break 10 min + sticky notes + Q.A 5min

 ## Customizing JupyterLab

-###  MATTHIAS 10:25-10:35 (10min)
+### Settings (Matthias, 3:45, 10 min)

   1. Changing editor settings
   2. Changing theme
   3. Json config system overview
   4. Changing keyboard shortcuts

-### Exercise 3 10:35-10:50 (15 min)
+### Exercise 3 (Matthias, 3:55, 10 min)
 1. change a keyboard shortcut
   1. Assign existing shortcut to new action.
   2. Assign new Keyboard shortcut to an existing action.
 2. add a keyboard shortcut (restart and run all)
 3. change an editor setting

-## Extensions (10:50-11:30, 35 min)
+## Extensions (Jason, 4:05, 30 min)

 1. Everything is an extension - show the package.json
 2. Installing/listing/enabling/disabling plugins. `jupyter lab build`
 3. `--core-mode`
 4. Exercise 5 - writing your own extension

-## What's new (11:30-11:40)
+## What's new (Jason, 4:35, 25 min)

-JupyterLab 0.34 out:
+JupyterLab 0.34 is out.
+Changes in 0.33 and 0.34 include:
+- No longer in beta
 - Workspaces
 - Extension manager
 - Console show outputs
-- Open in new browser tab
+- Open in new browser tab/Copy Down Link
+- Text file completions
+- Text editor font size
+- Theming improvements
 - Many, many upgrades

-Extensions in the works:
+In the works:
 - Real-time collaboration

+## Widgets workflows

-## Mention JupyterLab in a multiuser environment: point to jupyterlab docs
+## JupyterLab in JupyterHub
-## Mention sprints!
-## 11:40-12:00 QA, Question
+## Community Sprint day Saturday